 (4) Total returns are historical and assume changes in share price and reinvestment of dividends and distributions.
 Total returns for periods of less than one year are not annualized.
-Total returns would be lower absent fee waivers.
+Total returns may be impacted by fee waivers/recapture.

 (5) Does not include the expenses of other investment companies in which the Fund invests, if any.